tdwg/tcs2/docs/implementation-experience-report/README.md

 Terms for which a clear use case could not be identified have been left out of this release.

-A recent important application, the Catalog of Life Data Package (ColDP), has a data model that is very similar to TCS and includes all TCS terms, the main difference being that ColDP has a Synonym entity, which TCS does not.
+A recent important development, the Catalogue of Life Data Package (ColDP), has a data model that is very similar to TCS and includes all TCS terms, the main difference being that ColDP has a Synonym entity, which TCS does not.
 When TCS is expressed in tabular form, a separate table is needed for synonyms, because of the one-to-many relation between Taxon Concepts and Taxon Names (synonyms are